nuxy/nodejs-restful-jsonapi-seed/README.md

 ## Windows support

 This package has limited support for Windows due to cross-platform compatibility issues, most notably `SHELL` environment differences.
 Due to this, you can either run this package in [Docker](https://docker.com) or switch to a UNIX-like operating system.

-## Future updates

-As of Node.js [v15.3.0](https://nodejs.org/es/blog/release/v15.3.0) native ES module support is [no longer experimental](https://github.com/nodejs/node/pull/35781).
-Due to this, the usage of a transpiler will be removed.
-Doing so greatly simplifies this package (less dependencies) while also eliminating the build transpilation process.
-So, unless you are using a Babel extension that is **outside the scope of what this package provides**, or are bound to a Node.js version that is _&lt; v15.3.0_, you should NOT be impacted by these changes.

 ## Contributions